DHRI-Curriculum/Text_Classification/sections/classification.md

 How would you describe apples to a computer?
 How would they differ from oranges?

-Remember, computers can only really understand numbers, true false values, and strings within a predefined set
+Remember, computers can only really understand numbers, true false values, and strings within a predefined set.

 ![Table of fruit (apple, orange,lemon) features showing height, width, color, mass, and roundness](../images/fruit3.png)